SmingHub/Sming/Sming/Components/ssl/README.rst

 .. envvar:: ENABLE_SSL

    -  0 (default): SSL requires lots of RAM and some intensive processing, so to conserve resources it is disabled by default.
-   - 1: to enable the default SSL implementation.
+   -  1: to enable the default SSL adapter.
 At the moment that is Axtls.
    -  Axtls: to enable SSL support using the :component:`axtls-8266` component.
    -  Bearssl: to enable SSL support using the :component:`bearssl-esp8266` component.

 API Documentation
 -----------------